nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `TextFields` class provides a static method `bindAutoCompletion` that will create a new autocompletion binding between the given TextField using the given autocomplete suggestions.

-Everytime the user modifies the input, a `AutoCompletePopup` object, which is a `PopupWindow`, will appear below the CommandBox.
+Everytime the user modifies the input, a `AutoCompletePopup` object, which is a `PopupWindow`, will appear below the `CommandBox`.
 The object will display a list of suggestions that matches the current text in the text field.

 Alternative implementations of coming up with our own classes were considered aside from using the ControlsFX library.